ixofoundation/ixo-webclient/README.md

    Contains logic for listing projects and initiation of IXO-Module & IXO-Keysafe Objects.

 - **HeaderContainer**
-   Contains logic related to network status
+   Contains logic related to network status.

 # License